 Create individual pages for each keyword you want to target.
 Here’s an example for targeting the keyword ‘General Contractor Great Falls’:

-- H2 – Truly the Best General Contractor in Great Falls
+- H2 – Experienced General Contractor Great Falls, MT

 - URL – www.example.com/general-contractor-great-falls